Randy Lemm

-Randy D. Lemm is an American politician and farmer serving as a member of the North Dakota Senate from the 20th district.
-Elected in November 2018, he assumed office in January 2019.
+Randy D. Lemm is an American politician and farmer serving as a member of the North Dakota Senate from the 20th district first elected in November 2018.

 Education

 Lemm earned a Bachelor of Science degree in animal science from North Dakota State University.

 Career

 Prior to entering politics, Lemm worked for the North Dakota Farm Bureau.
-He was elected to the North Dakota Senate in November 2018 and assumed office in January 2019.
+He was elected to the North Dakota Senate in November 2018.
 Lemm has served as chair of the interim Senate Agriculture and Natural Resources Committee.
 He is also a member of the Veterinary Medical Education Program Admissions Committee.